 What do you mean by a “strong” password?

 A strong password is one that is difficult to obtain, guess, or determine.
-It is at least eight characters long and contains a combination of uppercase letters, lowercase letters, numbers, and punctuation.
+It is at least eight characters long and contains a combination of uppercase letters, lowercase letters, digits, and punctuation/special characters.
 Your GatorLink password must contain at least three of those four elements and it cannot contain any words found in a dictionary.
 See Tips for Creating a Strong Password to help you get started.

 What if I forget my GatorLink password?

 Most people can store a forgotten-password hint in myUFL.
 Simply click on “My Account” in the myUFL Menu and then click on “Store My Password Hint.”
 You also may store a question and response as a password hint.
 If you forget your password, you can use the hint to reset your password in the myUFL portal.

 Those with a P5 password policy level will need to reset their password in person with picture ID at the UF Computing Help Desk in the HUB on Stadium Road.if they forget their password.

 If you are having difficulties please contact the UF Computing Help Desk, (352)392-HELP(4357).

 How can I log on to the portal to use my password hint if I don’t remember my password?

 At the GatorLink sign-on page, click on the “Forget Your Password?” link.

 The University of Florida is committed to a secure information technology environment in support of its missions.
 With the implementation of new integrated, real-time computer systems and single sign-on accessibility at the university, the need for a strong password policy is greater than ever.